AndreasKaratzas/scientific-computation/README.md

-# scientific-computation
-MATLAB exercises for Scientific Computation.
+# MATLAB for Scientific Computation